doersino/markdeep-slides/markdeep-slides/lib/UPGRADE.md

 * Add support (and maybe an example in the demo) for any newly added constructs.
 * Get the new `relativize.css` from [here](https://github.com/doersino/markdeep-relative-sizes).
-* Update the include path at the bottom of the demo to match the new version.
+* Update the include paths at the bottom of the demo to match the new version.

 ## MathJax